Local lawmakers respond to New York Times report on nursing home fatality data changes

 ALBANY, N.Y.
-(NEWS10) — Dan Mathias who lost his mother to the coronavirus, told News 10 that after reading the New York Times article alleging Governor Cuomo’s top aids changed COVID-19 nursing home fatality data, he was appalled but not surprised.
+(NEWS10) — Dan Mathias, who lost his mother to the coronavirus, told NEWS10—after reading the New York Times article alleging Governor Cuomo’s top aids changed COVID-19 nursing home fatality data—that he was appalled, but not surprised.

 “When my mother passed away, we knew that the numbers in her nursing home were incorrect,” explained Dan Mathias.
 “I mean, we knew some of the people, personally, that had passed away and the department of health website still showed only 2 deaths in her nursing home from COVID.”